Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 A `NetworkObject` can only be reparented under another `NetworkObject` (`GameObject` with `NetworkObject` component attached).
 Only exception is moving a `NetworkObject` to the root of the scene hierarchy.

-This is simply due to the fact that MLAPI would not be able to identify & locate new parent on the remote-side if it was a non-`NetworkObject` parent.
+This is simply due to the fact that Netcode would not be able to identify & locate new parent on the remote-side if it was a non-`NetworkObject` parent.
 Again, except moving it to the root because we could identify no parent (root) scenario without `NetworkObject` identification or scene hierarchy traversal.

 ### Only Reparenting During Networking Is Valid